guenchi/loko/README.md

 qemu-system-x86_64 -enable-kvm -kernel loko -m 1024 -serial stdio
 ```

+There are these additional options you can try:

+* Get debug output from the scheduler in a special window in QEMU:
+  `-debugcon vc`.
+* Add files to `/boot` using `-initrd filename`.
+* Set environment variables with e.g. `-append
+  LOKO_LIBRARY_PATH=/boot`.
+* Pass command line arguments in `-append` by adding them after `--`,
+  e.g. `-append VAR=abc -- --program foo.sps`.

 See the [samples](samples) directory for more examples.

 ## Compiling a program